jmejia8/Metaheuristics.jl/docs/src/indicators.md

 hv = hypervolume(front, reference_point)
 ```

-Now, let's compute the hypervolume implementation in Julia from result of  `NSGA3`
+Now, let's compute the hypervolume implementation in Julia from the result of  `NSGA3`
 when solving DTLZ2 test problem.